I Can Has Cheezburger?: Fonts

 The typeface Impact is used in almost every picture on all the I Can Has Cheezburger websites (though not as much on its subsidiary websites, such as Memebase), and has even gone as far as to be attempted to be replicated in an oil painting representation of the original "Happy cat" (the original lolcat to say "I Can Has Cheezburger?") on the ICHC website.
 This use of the font stems from it being the font of choice in Something Awful image macros for many hence it is the default font in the site's Lolcat Builder.
 Many people creating lolcats in other software have used the same font to retain the classic I Can Has Cheezburger look.
 Other standard fonts are available on the builder.

 Spin-off projects and publications

+A network of related sister sites developed alongside ICHC followed its success; this grew into Cheezburger, the site for which ICHC is now one of several brands, which also includes Memebase and Fail Blog.
+The site is maintained by a full editorial team that seeks to deliver fresh, entertaining, and humorous content.

-A network of related sister sites has developed alongside ICHC, called the Cheezburger Network.
-25 of these are linked to each other via a navigation bar at the top of each site.
-LOLwork on Bravo chronicled employees lives at the ICHC office.
+LOLwork on Bravo chronicled employees' live at the ICHC office.

 ICHC produced a book, I Can Has Cheezburger?: A LOLcat Colleckshun, in 2008.
 A second ICHC book, How To Take Over The Wurld: An LOLcat Guide 2 Winning, was published in 2009.
 Also, FAIL Blog released its first book, Fail Nation: A Visual Romp Through the World of Epic Fails, on October 6, 2009.

 Cheezburger was the subject of the LOLwork reality television series on the Bravo television network.
 The series followed Ben Huh and his staff as they created new content for the site.